What Is Autoimmune Disease, And How To Treat And Prevent It?

 Immunosuppressants, including methotrexate and cyclophosphamide, stifle the body’s immune response.
 These drugs are associated with liver toxicity and can increase the risk of infections, as well as leukemia.

-Biologic response modifiers, including etanercept (trade name Enbrel) and infliximab (trade name Remicade), are used to modify the immune response.
-While often hailed as the “next frontier” in the medical treatment of autoimmune disease, they may have dangerous side effects, including central nervous system damage, cardiac reactions, severe allergic reactions, serious infection, and lupus-like syndrome.
+Biologic response modifiers, including etanercept (trade name Enbrel) and Infliximab (trade name Remicade), are used to modify the immune response.
+While often hailed as the “next frontier” in the medical treatment of autoimmune disease, they can have dangerous side effects, including central nervous system damage, cardiac reactions, severe allergic reactions, serious infection, and lupus-like syndrome.
 (6) While some people initially feel relief with the use of these drugs, loss of response to treatment is common.
 (7)

 Clearly, the conventional treatment approach to autoimmune disease leaves much to be desired.
 It fails to address the underlying causes of autoimmunity, and the reliance on pharmaceuticals with so many possible side effects can harm the body over the long term.
 Functional Medicine, on the other hand, offers a viable alternative to potentially dangerous drugs.
 Rather than suppressing symptoms, Functional Medicine addresses the underlying causes of autoimmunity, relieving symptoms and even reversing the course of disease.